Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 Line by line, paragraph by paragraph guidance on how to construct the two most essential elements of the tenure track job application–the cover letter and CV.
 Shows the most common mistakes (including hyper-emotionalism and pandering), and how to correct them to showcase the facts and evidence of your record.
 Focus on tailoring for specific jobs and institutions.

-How To Write an Academic Job Application, Part II–Teaching Statement and Research Statement
+How To Write an Academic Job Application, Part II–Teaching Statement, Research Statement, and Diversity Statement (Updated for 2022/23)

-Targeted instruction on conceptualizing, constructing and refining your TS and RS, with special attention to the purpose and common misunderstandings surrounding the Teaching Statement.
+Newly updated for 2022/23 and the increase in requests for diversity statements, this webinar walks you thought conceptualizing, constructing and refining your TS and RS and DS, with special attention to the purpose and common misunderstandings around each of these documents, and how they optimally complement the cover letter and CV.
 Shows you how to construct concrete and memorable documents without falling into trite, hackneyed, saccharine prose.

 Interview Intervention Webinar

-Webinar version of the live skype Interview Intervention.
+Webinar version of the live online Interview Intervention.
 I walk you through the most common errors made by candidates in interviews, and how to correct them.
 Includes scripts for successful interviewing preparation.

 Delves deeply into the challenges of constructing an effective job talk–starts by explaining the point of the job talk, its role in the campus visit and overall selection process, and what it’s meant to demonstrate in terms of your scholarly project and collegiality.
 Includes a template of talk organization, and also addresses how to manage the Q and A after the talk.
-Updated for COVID.
+Updated for COVID and beyond.

 Negotiating Your Academic Job